NENO Logo

 Working with files

 You can import any file into NENO and reference it in multiple notes, either via drag and drop, or by clicking on the "Upload file" button in the editor view.
 When importing a file, a slug will be created based on the file's name, by convention starting with the prefix files/, e.g. files/image.png.
-A slashlink to the file and a transclusion of the file is automatically added to the currently active note.
+A slashlink to the file and a transclusion of the file are automatically added to the currently active note.
 If applicable, the transclusion contains a preview (images, plain text) or a player for the file (video, audio).

 Note with a video